SanjayMarreddi/Open-Source/commandline_basics.md

 Let's start looking at what kind of commands there are in the next slides.
 There is no need to write $, since it is a symbol often used to signify where you can begin typing in commands.

-- First, let's look at the command for creating new files, the "touch" command.
+- First, let's look at the command for creating new files, the `touch` command.
 You can create an empty file by typing "touch file_name" and executing it.

 - You can create a new directory using a command as well.
 A directory is commonly used interchangeably with the term folder.
 To create a directory, use the mkdir command as follows: mkdir directory_name.